Skip to main content

 Written by Support

-Updated over a week ago
+Updated over a month ago

 When you buy and sell shares, exchange rate changes can influence your investment cost.
-This is because your investment cost includes your available balance, which is stored in a money market fund.
-If you sell shares, the money you receive goes into the money market fund, which is effectively a buy order.
-Vice versa when you buy shares, you’ll effectively sell part of your money market fund investment to buy them.
+This is because your investment cost includes your available balance, which is stored in a Money Market Fund.
+If you sell shares, the money you receive goes into the Money Market Fund, which is effectively a buy order.
+Vice versa when you buy shares, you’ll effectively sell part of your Money Market Fund investment to buy them.

 Every time you buy or sell, the NZD value of the transaction is calculated using the exchange rate on the day.